General & Emergency Care

 Follow-up Plan

-Before you leave, we'll explain what we did, provide detailed home care instructions, and discuss any follow-up appointments or additional treatment needed.
-If we've placed a temporary restoration, we'll schedule you for permanent treatment.
+Before you leave, we explain what we did, give you clear home care instructions, and book any follow-up visits.
+If you received a temporary restoration, we schedule permanent treatment before you walk out.

 After Treatment

-• Avoid chewing on the treated side of your mouth for at least 24-48 hours
+• Avoid chewing on the treated side for 24-48 hours

-• Apply ice to the outside of your cheek if there's swelling, 15 minutes on and 15 minutes off for the first few hours
+• Ice the outside of your cheek if swollen—15 minutes on, 15 minutes off

-• Stick to soft foods and cool/warm (not hot) beverages for the first few days
+• Eat soft foods and avoid hot beverages for a few days

-• Maintain excellent oral hygiene but gently around the treated area
+• Brush and floss as normal, but be gentle around the treated area

 Is This an Emergency?